FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 When it’s dinner time, you can brush the chicken with a little more lemon juice/olive oil mixture right before baking, to give it a boost.
 Just pop it in the oven and you’re good to go.
 Your healthy, low carb dinner will be ready in just a little over 15 minutes!

 If you want to make this dish extra decadent without much more effort, try topping it with some alfredo sauce – yum!
+And if you want something more summery without turning on your oven, try lemon chicken kabobs.

 Healthy Asparagus Stuffed Chicken Recipe with Provolone